klabranche/pytoh/README.md

 This is a sample Python and Flask application designed to show how easy it is to use Visual Studio Code and GitHub Codespaces.

-The python code is of the [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) puzzle that is often used to teach [recursion](https://en.wikipedia.org/wiki/Recursion) in computer science courses.
+The Python code is of the [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) puzzle that is often used to teach [recursion](https://en.wikipedia.org/wiki/Recursion) in computer science courses.

 ## What Is GitHub Codespaces